RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: CONCLUSION

-\looseness=-1 In this study, we introduce RoseCDL, a robust and scalable approach to Convolutional Dictionary Learning (CDL) for unsupervised rare event detection in both 1D and 2D data.
-This algorithm relies on an intuition close to bootstrapping: to model the distribution of a population of signals, rather than looking for a model that reconstructs the training set well, we characterize the distribution of small subsets (patches) of the training samples.
-This approach supports the two main features of RoseCDL: stochastic windowing and inline outlier detection, which address the key challenges of CDL scalability and robustness to outliers, respectively.
-Furthermore, RoseCDL's ability to output outlier masks as a by-product of pattern detection can be associated with its speed in building an unsupervised rare-event detection pipeline: the principle is to first learn a dictionary of common patterns in a signal, then use it to extract these patterns, and finally, learn a dictionary of rare patterns on the residual signal.
+\looseness=-1 In this study, we introduce \rosecdl{}, a robust and scalable approach to Convolutional Dictionary Learning (CDL).
+While CDL has traditionally focused on reconstructing signals, we reframe it as estimating the distribution of local patches.
+This approach supports the two main features of \rosecdl{}: stochastic windowing for scalability and inline outlier detection for robustness to anomalies.
+Together, these components make \rosecdl{} suitable not only for large-scale pattern discovery but also for unsupervised anomaly and rare-event detection.
+Concretely, the method first models the common patterns in a signal, removes them, and then learns a dictionary on the residuals.
+This yields a robust representation and an outlier mask, while also uncovering the distinctive patterns that occur specifically within anomalous regions.

-A central concept of this paper is considering the CDL as a tool to characterize the distribution of patterns in the signal, which enables both stochastic updates on signal windows and outlier detection based on the local reconstruction loss.
+A central concept of this paper is reframing CDL as a tool to characterize the distribution of patterns in the signal.
+Beyond improving scalability and robustness, this perspective also provides a principled foundation for anomaly and rare-event detection: local reconstruction errors naturally reflect deviations from the learned patch distribution.

-These enhancements in speed and outlier resistance pave the way for future large-scale studies on real-world, high-dimensional, noisy datasets.

-\paragraph{Limitations.} The proposed approach relies on a non-convex objective, as with all CDL-based methods.
-However, our optimization scheme builds on well-established principles, for which convergence to meaningful local minima has been observed and studied in prior work~\citep{gribonval_sparse_spurious,malezieux2021understanding,tolooshams2022stable}.
-Our trimming strategy intentionally excludes poorly reconstructed patches during training, which may raise bias concerns.
-Yet this behavior is by design: the method aims to localize and separate such regions rather than fit them and retain their information via a learned mask.
-While this mechanism confers robustness to outliers, it does not directly translate into precise anomaly detection: the model is conservative by design and may flag many segments as atypical, making it more suitable for robust representation learning and rare event detection than for high-precision anomaly scoring.
+\paragraph{Limitations.} Like all CDL-based methods, our approach relies on a non-convex objective.
+Nevertheless, the optimization scheme builds on well-established principles, for which convergence to meaningful local minima has been observed and studied in prior work~\citep{gribonval_sparse_spurious,malezieux2021understanding,tolooshams2022stable}.
+Our trimming strategy intentionally excludes poorly reconstructed patches during training, which introduces bias but is consistent with our design goal of separating atypical regions rather than fitting them.
+While this mechanism confers robustness to outliers, it is conservative by nature: many segments may be flagged as atypical.
+Consequently, \rosecdl{} is better suited for robust representation learning and rare event detection than for high-precision anomaly scoring.